Éric Roy (footballer)

-Éric Serge Armand Roy (/fr/; born 26 September 1967) is a French professional football manager and former player.
-He is the current manager of Ligue 1 side Brest.
+Éric Serge Armand Roy (/fr/; 26 September 1967 – 17 June 2026) was a French professional football player and manager.
+He spent the majority of his playing career in his native France, also playing for Sunderland in England and Rayo Vallecano in Spain.
+As a manager, he led Ligue 1 side Brest to their first ever participation in European football when they qualified for the 2024–25 UEFA Champions League.
+He managed Brest until his death in 2026.

 Early life

 Éric Serge Armand Roy was born on 26 September 1967 in Nice, Alpes-Maritimes.
 His father, Serge Roy, was also a footballer.

 Playing career

-Roy began playing professional football with OGC Nice, before joining Toulon, Lyon, Marseille, followed by playing abroad for Sunderland.
+Roy began playing professional football with Nice, before joining Toulon, Lyon, Marseille, followed by playing abroad for Sunderland.

 During his spell in England with Sunderland, he scored once, in a 5–0 win over Walsall in the League Cup.
-He later returned to France to play for Troyes, then joined Spanish side Rayo Vallecano, before ending his career at Nice.
+He later returned to France to play for Troyes and then joined Spanish side Rayo Vallecano, before ending his career at Nice.

 Coaching and management career

 Nice

-After retiring, in September 2005 Roy was hired as director of marketing, communication and public relations at his last club OGC Nice.
+After retiring, in September 2005 Roy was hired as director of marketing, communication and public relations at his last club Nice.
 In September 2008, he changed position to director of development and public relations.
 One year later, he was promoted as sporting director.
 In March 2010, he was appointed manager of Nice, alongside of a coach holding the professional trainer diploma, which Roy did not.
 In addition to his function as sports director, Roy would receive a salary over 13 months of €17,500 in addition to bonuses.
 He stepped down from the position in November 2011 by mutual agreement while retaining his duties as sports director.